WinnieNg3210/JS_Project/README.md

 You will have three life points, each life points indicating how many enemies went past you and in to the village.
 If you lose all three life points, you lose.

-To win, you will have to get past 3 levels and once you've defeated all the enemies you win.
+To win, you will have to defeat the Queen 3 times, who will pop up at random.

 ## **Functionality & MVPs**

-In DBJ, users will be able to:
+In the game, users will be able to:
 * Start, pause and reset the game board
 * Navigate your character with the up and down key
 * Use space bar to fire your weapon at the enemies
+* Use the 'r', 'p' and 'm' keys to reset the game, pause the game or toggle sounds, respectively.

 In addition, this project will include:
-* An ABOUT modal describing the background and rules of the game
+* A modal describing the background and rules of the game

 ## **Wireframes**